SNOMED-Documents/snomed-editorial-guide/clinical-finding-and-disorder-naming-conventions.md

   * Disorders where the meaning is not equivalent to _< morphology> of <x>_ site convention; e.g. _inflammatory bowel disease_ has a more specific meaning than _inflammation of bowel_
   * Disorders which are not described by an anatomical site; e.g. metabolic disease, hereditary disease, bacterial disease

+  * Completed or in review - [Precoordination Naming Pattern Project](https://confluence.ihtsdotools.org/display/IHTSDO1/Pre-coordination+Naming+Patterns+Project)
+  * Proposed for future review - [Unreviewed Naming Patterns by Hierarchy](https://confluence.ihtsdotools.org/display/IHTSDO1/Unreviewed+Patterns+by+Hierarchy)

 ## Descriptions that include body structures

-Descriptions for Clinical findings and Disorders should follow the naming guidelines for Body structures if they are to be used within the Clinical finding/disorder concept.
+Descriptions for Clinical findings and disorders should follow the naming guidelines for Body structures if they are to be used within the Clinical finding/disorder concept.
 Concepts describing limbs are abundant, and the use of _limb_ in the FSN and the synonyms of upper/lower extremity, arm/leg should be followed.

 For example,

-  *     * 249945007 |Monoparesis of lower limb (disorder)|
+249945007 |Monoparesis of lower limb (disorder)|

 Because the finding site is 61685007 |Lower limb structure (body structure)|, which follows the anatomical guidelines, the disorder concept reflects _lower limb_ in the FSN, while using synonyms of  _Monoparesis of leg_ and  _Monoparesis of lower extremity_.

-The term _cerebral_ is used in clinical language to mean both _cerebrum_ , and more broadly, _brain_.

-  * If the condition is limited to the cerebrum, the FSN, PT, and finding site will reflect the cerebrum.
-A synonym will remain with the term _cerebral_.
-  * If the condition refers more broadly to the brain, the FSN, PT, and finding site will reflect the brain – unless the proper name of the condition uses the term _cerebral_ , as in _Cerebral palsy_.
-A synonym will remain with the term _cerebral_ if it is commonly used to refer to the condition.

-## The term Disorder
+# Disorder

+In the disorder hierarchy, the following naming conventions apply:

-The word _disorder_ should be singular, so  _Disorder of nose_ , not _Disorders of nose_.
+  * The word _disorder_ should be singular, so correct convention is _Disorder of nose_ , not _Disorders of nose_.

+Plurals may be used:

+  * As synonyms for grouper concepts, e.g.  _disorders_ or  _diseases_
+  * In bilateral concepts, e.g. Disorder of bilateral eyes, Disorder of both eyes (see also _Lateralized Disorder Naming Conventions_)

-  * When the concept is a general grouping of disorders of a body system, body site, or other broad category, the word _disorder_ is preferred over the word  _disease_ for the FSN, e.g. _Disorder of reproductive system_ , not _Disease of reproductive system_.
+  * When the concept is a general grouping of disorders of a body system, body site, or other broad category, the word _disorder_ is preferred over the word  _disease_ for the FSN, e.g. Disorder of reproductive system, not Disease of reproductive system.
 This does not apply at the leaf level.

 For example,

   *     * [ 417683006 | Sickle cell-hemoglobin C disease without crisis (disorder)|](http://snomed.info/id/417683006 "417683006 | Sickle cell-hemoglobin C disease without crisis \(disorder\) |")

-For naming conventions concerning _surgical complications, sequelae, and late effects;_ see this section at [Complication and Sequela Modeling](Complication-and-Sequela-Modeling_174690570.html).
+For naming conventions concerning _surgical complications, sequelae, and late effects_ , see this section at [Complication and Sequela Modeling](Complication-and-Sequela-Modeling_179930956.html).

 ## Disorder X without Disorder Y